easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### metaWRAP

-MetaWRAP aims to be an easy-to-use metagenomic wrapper suite that accomplishes the core tasks of metagenomic analysis from start to finish: read quality control, assembly, visualization, taxonomic profiling, extracting draft genomes (binning), and functional annotation.
+MetaWRAP aims to be an simple-to-use metagenomic wrapper suite that accomplishes the core tasks of metagenomic analysis from start to finish: read quality control, assembly, visualization, taxonomic profiling, extracting draft genomes (binning), and functional annotation.

 *homepage*: <https://github.com/bxlab/metaWRAP>